jadabrenon/latin102portfolio/quiz2.md

 The antecedent is the brothers and it is masculine and plural.

-The latin pronoun is in the ablative because the relative pronoun expresses with.
+The latin pronoun is in the ablative because the relative pronoun expresses with. 👍 **Pronoun *cum* always takes ablative.**

 2. Dexamenus was afraid of Eurytion.
 Deanira was promised in marriage to Eurytion.